Praneeth9346/ds_praneeth_reddy_bokka/ds_report.md

-# Data Science Report: Trader Behavior vs Market Sentiment
+# Data Science Assignment Report: Trader Behavior Insights

 ## 1. Objective
 The goal of this analysis was to explore the relationship between trader behavior (profitability, volume, leverage choice) and overall market sentiment (Fear vs. Greed Index).
 Understanding these correlations can help in developing sentiment-aware trading strategies.